chriseppstein/compass-colors/README.markdown

 Where `<Theme Name>` is one of: `basic`, `complementary`, `triadic`, `split_complement`, `analogous`

+Set your base color (before you import the theme file):

+    $base_color: green

-The _theme.sass partial can then be imported into your stylesheets and the color constants can be used.
+The _theme.sass partial, using your declared `<$base_color>` can then be imported into your stylesheets,  and the color constants can be used.

     @import theme.sass

-Set your base color:

-    $base_color: green

-Then, using the Basic theme as an example, you will have access to color constants like these:
+Using the Basic theme as an example, you will have access to color constants like these:

     $complement_support_color
     $complement_accent_color
+    $dark_base_color

 Supported Color Themes
 ======================